 Our board of directors has undertaken a review of its composition, the composition of its committees, and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director concerning his background, employment, and affiliations, including family relationships, our board of directors has determined that none of Mses.
 Cook and Thornberry, Messrs.
-Flatley, Harris and Klein, and Drs.
-Sato, Schenkein, and Tessier-Lavigne, representing eight of our ten directors, have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and the director nominee is "independent" as that term is defined under the Nasdaq rules.
+Flatley, Harris, and Klein, and Drs.
+Sato, Schenkein and Tessier-Lavigne, representing eight of our ten current directors, nor Mr. Baker, representing our new director nominee, have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and that each of these directors and director nominees is "independent" as that term is defined under the Nasdaq rules.
 Dr. Watts, our Chief Executive Officer, and Mr. Krognes, our former Chief Financial Officer, are not considered independent under Nasdaq's independence standards.
+However, we expect that Mr. Krognes will become independent on May 1, 2025, three years after he ceased serving as our Chief Financial Officer.
 Our board of directors also determined that Messrs.
 Klein (chairperson), Flatley, and Harris, who comprise our audit committee, and Messrs.
-Flatley (chairperson), Klein, and Ms. Thornberry, who comprise our compensation committee, satisfy the independence standards for committee members established by applicable SEC rules and the Nasdaq listing standards.
+Flatley (chairperson) and Klein and Ms. Thornberry, who comprise our compensation committee, satisfy the independence standards for committee members established by applicable SEC rules and the Nasdaq listing standards.
+Effective as of the Annual Meeting, Mr. Krognes will join our audit committee.